humdrum-tools/humdrum-documentation/guide/ch19/index.md

 the Humdrum syntax.
 This is the reason why we used **sed** rather than [**humsed**](/tool/humsed) in the above example.)
-Remember that we can always use the [**yank**](/tool/yank) -m command to create \"grep-like\" output that still conforms to the Humdrum syntax.
+Remember that we can always use the [**yank**](/tool/yank) -m command to create "grep-like" output that still conforms to the Humdrum syntax.
 If we wanted to maintain the Humdrum syntax, an equivalent to the above command would be: